Skip to Main Content

 82% of 18-34 year-olds who know of GivingTuesday participate.

-Takeaway: GivingTuesday engages donors of all ages.
-Don’t let the age of your audience deter you from launching a GivingTuesday campaign!
-Create your appeals, social posts, and GivingTuesday donation form with younger audiences in mind.
+Takeaway: Create your appeals, social posts, and GivingTuesday donation form with younger audiences in mind.
 Try offering a range of suggested giving amounts, stay active on social channels, and encourage your younger donors to share your campaign with their friends and colleagues.

 In 2022, GivingTuesday donors in the U.S. gave over $1 billion online.